Building levy

 Calculating the building levy

 The rate of the building levy is based on the minimum estimated value of the total building work for the building consent.
-The building levy rate applies to every $1,000 (or part $1,000) of consented building work.
-The total value of the building work must be over the prescribed threshold for the levy to be charged.
-If the building value decreases or the building consent lapses, the applicant can apply for a refund of the building levy.
+The building levy rate applies to every $1,000 or part $1,000 (including GST) of consented building work.
+The total value of the building work (including any amendments) must be over the prescribed threshold for the levy to be charged.

 Examples of building consent calculations

-The examples below show how the new levy rate is calculated.
+The examples below show how the levy rate is calculated.
 The calculations show the building levy amount, per building consent.

 Calculation | |